wellandb/Pinball/README.md

 # Pinball
 To do:
-peg hex/octo
+peg hex
-collision angles? / hex/octo reflection
+collision angles? / hex reflection
 Log to fractal finish
 more shapes
 fractal symmetry
-fractal variation (multiple shapes) type in starting parameters smooter interaction with fractal
+fractal variation (multiple shapes) type in starting parameters

+smooter interaction with fractal

 extra: